 Some examples of deepfake technology and identity fraud include:

 - Using the victim’s voice and face to change account numbers and passwords.

 - Using the victim’s voice over a call to friends and family asking for money transfers.

 - Making false identity documents to gain access to a bank account.

 As mentioned above, the deepfake technique is upgrading with time; businesses need to make changes to their identity verification service as well.
 They need to understand that techniques like deepfake can cause risk to their Know Your Customer (KYC) processes.
 Fraudsters can create videos to falsify the identities of customer onboarding processes.
 Moreover, they might fake a victim’s voiceover call to bypass verification measures.

 How to Detect Deepfakes?

 Deepfake technology is advancing every day; therefore, detecting it is not that simple.
-However, here are some ways you can spot it:

 - According to US researchers, deepfake faces don’t blink because when several pictures run through the AI, it shows people with their eyes open.
 After all, algorithms don’t learn about blinking.